Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

 1. Reset Kubernetes **on master nodes ONLY**.

-    This will stop kubelet, underlying containers, and remove the contents of `/var/lib/kubelet`.
+    This will stop `kubelet`, stop underlying containers, and remove the contents of `/var/lib/kubelet`.

     1. Reset Kubernetes.